savoirfairelinux/sous-chef/INSTALL.md

 ## Connection to application

-You should now be ready to run the Django application by pointing your browser to **http://localhost:8000**.
+You should now be ready to run the Django application by pointing your browser to the container address.

+On linux it is localhost:8000.

+On Windows and OS X its the container ip address.

 ## Troubleshooting